-Whether you’re a recent graduate or are simply looking for a new position, finding a job related to computer science can be a challenging process.
+Whether you’re a recent graduate or are simply looking for a new position, finding a job related to your computer science major can be a challenging process.
 As you interview, it may seem like everyone in the world is searching for a career in your field, but don’t let this intimidate you.
-We’ve put together a list of the top ten computer science interview questions and sample answers to help you prepare and stand out against your competition.
+In addition to our interview preparation resources, We’ve put together a list of the top ten computer science interview questions and sample answers to help you prepare and stand out against your competition.

 Table of Contents:

 - How would people describe you?

 - Which is your most significant accomplishment?

 - What are your preferred programming languages and why?

 - What is a class?
 What is a super-class?